What Should I Do With My 13th Cheque This Year?

 While it’s not compulsory for South African employers to dig deep into pockets that are half-filled with profit, many companies still do the right thing and split up some of the pie, if the company money making needle ended up nestling in the ‘green’.

-If you are one of the lucky ones who found that your salary magically doubled at the end of November, congratulations.
+If you are one of the lucky ones who found that your salary magically doubled at the end of this year, congratulations.

 The real question is what are you going to do with the extra money?

 You worked hard for it, so you should be entitled to spend it, right?
 Nobody can argue with that.
 But what are you going to spend your money on?

 When Black Friday rolls around every year at the end of November, it signals the start of the retail silly season, which lasts all the way until the end of the year.
 A recently released online statistic suggested that South Africans spend more money in this one-month period (which includes Christmas), than they do throughout the entire year.

 There is no doubt that if your bank account is full of money, there is the real temptation to find a reason to spend it.

 The truth is we don’t need a real reason to spend it, we often just make up a reason, don’t we?

 Gadgets, clothes, high-end tech and just about anything else that is shiny and carries a label is what we end up lusting over.
 And if our behaviour is left unchecked, we often burn through money like we didn’t have to sacrifice hours to earn it.

 If you are going to spend your 13th cheque this year, just make sure you don’t look back regretting the fact that you spent it on absolute nonsense.

 You probably didn’t earn a 13th cheque large enough to square off the bond on your house, did you?
 But you do have enough money to square off a few of your smaller debts like retail store accounts and credit cards, right?